YuyuQianRice/CodePath_tipCalculator/README.md

 I wanted to use different currency separators for different currency(For CNY, people use currency ten-thousands separators instead of currency thousands separators)

-I was parsing HTTP get requst result JSON objects with different field name for every permutation currency exchange pair.
-Yet, I have to define a lot of structs to decode the JSON object and I do not know how to do it in an elegant way.

-The HTTP get request response really slow and I still don't know how to improve it since I am not the provide for currency exchange API, I do have limited choices to implement the currency exchange function and user have to manually update exchange rate later on.

 ## License